czhc/czhc.github.io/collections/_posts/2020-02-19-setting-up-elasticsearch-kibana-aws.md

 ![](/assets/img/Screenshot%202020-02-18%20at%204.48.46%20AM.png)

 This demo does not cover concepts on cluster sizing, dedicated master and replication, deploying AES in a VPC with fine-grained access controls.
-YMMV.

 /shrug